laughlin/factual-csharp-driver/README.md

 If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 # Request Timeout
 You can optionally set a client-side request timeout for requests sent to Factual.
+Default values are 100000 and 300000 respectively.
 For example:

-	// Set the request timeout to 2.5 seconds: factual.SetReadTimeout(2500);
+	// Set the request timeouts to 2.5 seconds (values must be integers larger than 0 expressed in milliseconds): factual.ConnectionTimeout = 2500;
-	factual.SetConnectTimeout(2500);
+	factual.ReadTimeout = 2500;

 # Optional tests setup